 In South Asian art, the distinction between the “secular” and the “religious,” further complicated by the “spiritual,” has been fraught with contestations.
 In this symposium, art historians, historians, and philosophers examined the entanglement of art history’s categories and practices with the politics of the present.
 The symposium positioned itself at the cusp of two dominant discourses: (i) the lingering Orientalist and nationalist projections that emphasize the “religious” nature of South Asian artistic traditions as against Western secularization; (ii) the assertion of the place of art within the modern secular life of nations, which posits the transitions of objects from earlier religious to new artistic denominations.

-Co-organized by Tapati Guha-Thakurta and Vazira Zamindar, the symposium is presented by the Cogut Institute for the Humanities as part of its Collaborative Humanities Initiative and by the Center for Contemporary South Asia of the Watson Institute as part of Art History from the South.
-The symposium aligns with the collaborative humanities seminar "Art History from the South: Circulations, Simulations, Transfigurations" (HMAN 2400H).
+Co-organized by Tapati Guha-Thakurta and Vazira Zamindar, the symposium was presented by the Cogut Institute for the Humanities as part of its Collaborative Humanities Initiative and by the Center for Contemporary South Asia of the Watson Institute as part of Art History from the South.
+The symposium was aligned with the collaborative humanities seminar "Art History from the South: Circulations, Simulations, Transfigurations" (HMAN 2400H).

 |Friday, October 26, 2018|